 Summers in Nebraska mean a time to get outside and celebrate.
 The state does a great job of keeping its residents entertained from June through September, when the bulk of the festivals are scheduled.
 Omaha has the most to offer with everything from blues to rodeos.
-Most events are geared toward family fun activities, and often include a carnival, tasty food and live music.
+The majority of Nebraska holidays are geared toward families, and often include a carnival, tasty food and live music.

 Central Nebraska Ethnic Festival